 3. Create and negotiate boundaries with family members.

-Creating physical distance from family by moving away or limiting face time tends to protect black sheep from future interactions that are marginalizing.
-Other black sheep simply restrict what they talk about with their family.
+Creating physical distance from family by moving away or limiting face time tends to protect marginalized family members from future interactions that are marginalizing.
+Other marginalized family members simply restrict what they talk about with their family.
 They have surface-level conversations that avoid sensitive topics.
 You can draw physical and psychological boundaries around yourself for protection.

 4. Downplay the experience of being marginalized.

-Some black sheep insist that their marginalization does not bother them.
+Some marginalized family members insist that their marginalization does not bother them.
 They do this through reducing the influence their family relationships have on their lives: for example, claiming that their mom can’t guilt-trip them anymore.
-For these black sheep, family opinions become less valuable over time.
+For these marginalized family members, family opinions become less valuable over time.
 You can change the meaning of your marginalization by changing the way you think about it.

 5. Live authentically, despite your family's disapproval.

-These black sheep decided that being true to who they are was more important than fitting into a mold determined by their parents.
-Despite knowing the consequences of being different and going against their family’s wishes, these black sheep were proud, and valued their identities over their family’s acceptance of them.
+These marginalized family members decided that being true to who they are was more important than fitting into a mold determined by their parents.
+Despite knowing the consequences of being different and going against their family’s wishes, these marginalized family members were proud, and valued their identities over their family’s acceptance of them.
 This resilience strategy seemed to be the most fueled by anger and frustration about the inflexibility in values held by family.
 Be true to who you are, even if it means being disapproved of by your family.

-Last month I wrote about three different family-distancing processes, one of which is being the black sheep of the family.
+Last month I wrote about three different family-distancing processes, one of which is being a marginalized family member.
 You can also learn about family estrangement and parent-child alienation here.

 Dorrance Hall, E. (online first).
 The communicative process of resilience for marginalized family members.
 Journal of Social and Personal Relationships. doi: 10.1177/0265407516683838